noahkohrs/riot-api-java-kotlin/README.md

 # Riot Api SDK

+A wrapper for the Riot Api for Java and Kotlin.

-This will become a full SDK for the Riot API.
-It is currently in development and is not yet ready for use.
+This projet is **WORK IN PROGRESS** and is not production ready.

 ## Contributing